Buddhist meditation: Esoteric practices in Japanese Tendai

 One of the adaptations by the Japanese Tendai school was the introduction of Mikkyō (esoteric practices) into Tendai Buddhism, which was later named Taimitsu by Ennin.
 Eventually, according to Tendai Taimitsu doctrine, the esoteric rituals came to be considered of equal importance with the exoteric teachings of the Lotus Sutra.
 Therefore, by chanting mantras, maintaining mudras, or performing certain meditations, one is able to see that the sense experiences are the teachings of Buddha, have faith that one is inherently an enlightened being, and one can attain enlightenment within this very body.
 The origins of Taimitsu are found in China, similar to the lineage that Kūkai encountered in his visit to Tang China and Saichō's disciples were encouraged to study under Kūkai.

 Huayan meditation theory

 The Huayan school was a major school of Chinese Buddhism, which also strongly influenced Chan Buddhism.
 An important element of their meditation theory and practice is what was called the "Fourfold Dharmadhatu" (sifajie, 四法界).
 Dharmadhatu (法界) is the goal of the bodhisattva's practice, the ultimate nature of reality or deepest truth which must be known and realized through meditation.
-According to Fox, the Fourfold Dharmadhatu is "four cognitive approaches to the world, four ways of apprehending reality".
+According to Alan Fox, the Fourfold Dharmadhatu is "four cognitive approaches to the world, four ways of apprehending reality".
 Huayan meditation is meant to progressively ascend through these four "increasingly more holographic perspectives on a single phenomenological manifold."

 These four ways of seeing or knowing reality are: